Evolution Strategies at the Hyperscale: Analysis

-We now analyse how fast the Gaussian score approximation from \cref{eq:gaussian_approx} converges to the true Gaussian ES matrix gradient in \cref{eq:ES_update}.
-We introduce the following formal regularity assumption for the fitness function: \begin{assumption} Assume that $f(M)$ is bounded, that is $\sup_{M}\left\lvert f(M)\right\rvert <\infty $. \end{assumption} Denote the true full-rank Gaussian ES gradient as $g_\textrm{True}\coloneqq \nabla_\mu J(\mu)$.
-Our key theoretical result characterises the error rate between the Gaussian score approximator in the low-rank update $\hat{g}_\textrm{LR}^r$ from \cref{eq:approx_lr_grad} and the true gradient using the matrix Frobenius norm: \begin{theorem} Let Assumptions~\ref{ass:iid} and~\ref{ass:boundedness} hold and set $\sigma_0=1$, then:
+We now analyse how fast the low-rank update from \cref{eq:approx_lr_grad} with Gaussian score approximation converges to the true Gaussian ES matrix gradient in \cref{eq:ES_update} as the rank of the update $r$ increases.
+We make notation explicit in $r$ in this subsection, for example writing $E^r=\frac{1}{\sqrt{r}}A^r{B^r}^\top $.
+We introduce the following formal regularity assumption for the fitness function: \begin{assumption}[Bounded Fitness] Assume that $f(W)$ is bounded, that is $\sup_{W}\left\lvert f(W)\right\rvert <\infty $. \end{assumption} Our key theoretical result characterises the error rate between the Gaussian score approximator in the low-rank update $\hat{g}_\textrm{LR}^r$ from \cref{eq:approx_lr_grad} and the true gradient using the matrix Frobenius norm: \begin{theorem}[EGGROLL Rank Convergence] Let Assumptions~\ref{ass:iid} and~\ref{ass:boundedness} hold, then:

 \end{theorem}